 Maximum Power Level or ATP-PC System

-When rested, before any activity, a small reserve of adenosine triphosphate (ATP), together with phosphocreatine (PC) is available as ATP-PC for an immediate source of energy, to use any time instantly, without oxygen, good for a maximum of 11 to 13 seconds of all out, “full effort”.
-During this short ATP-PC phase the human can produce 100% of potential power driven by the Fast Twitch muscle fibers.
+When rested, before any activity, a small reserve of adenosine triphosphate (ATP), together with phosphocreatine (PC) is available as ATP-PC for an immediate source of energy, to use any time instantly, without oxygen, good for a maximum of 11 to 13 seconds of all out “full effort”.
+During this short ATP-PC phase a person can produce 100% of potential power driven by the Fast Twitch muscle fibers.

 Moderate Power Level or Glycolytic System

 As the “full effort” continues past 11-13 seconds, more adenosine triphosphate (ATP) must be created to continue work.
 For that, the glycolytic system takes over and breaks down glucose circulating in the blood and glycogen stored in the muscles and the liver, to create adenosine triphosphate.
 This “fast glycolysis” goes on 30 seconds.
 Lactic acid accumulates and reduces power output down to 44%.
 With further accumulation of lactic acid the “fast glycolysis” shifts to “slow glycolysis” with further increase in lactic acid concentration and a decrease in power output, for another 50 seconds.